diskoverdata/diskover-community/README.md

 | `group`              | Group name                                  | `"staff"`                                   |
 | `hardlinks`          | Hardlink count                              | `1`                                         |
 | `inode`              | Inode number                                | `652490`                                    |

+## Saved objects for Diskover Kibana dashboard

+You can import the saved objects file `export.json` into Kibana for the dashboard visualizations in `kibana-screenshot.png`.
+In Kibana go to:

+* Management
+* Saved Objects
+* Import

 # License